pologovaa/eclipse-wiki/Installation.md

 -------------------------------

-If you plan to connect to UART port on target board with RxTx plugin controlled by IDE you need to change permissions of dicrectory /var/lock in your system.
+If you plan to connect to UART port on target board with RxTx plugin controlled by IDE you need to change permissions of directory /var/lock in your system.
 Usually by default only users with root access are allowed to write into this directory, however RxTx tries to write file into this directory, so unless you are ready to run IDE with sudo, you need to allow write access to /var/lock